elasekness/RNASeq_workshop/Day2.md

 ## Clean your reads with [TrimGalore](https://github.com/FelixKrueger/TrimGalore).

 You can process your PE fastqs one-by-one or you could execute a BASH for-loop to do the job for you.
+**Note** Salmon is designed so that read trimming is actually not necessary (i.e. you can use raw reads).
+But we'll practice here anyway.

 The long way: